animishtripathy24/PaperSense/README.md

 3. Upload a PDF research paper using the file uploader.

-4. Use the different tabs to access functionalities such as:
+4. Use different tabs to access functionalities such as:
     - Analyzing paper content.
     - Checking for plagiarism issues.
     - Engaging in interactive Q&A with the paper's content.